Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 - Randomly, throughout the day, make weird sounds.

-- After doing it two or three times say, "What was that sound?"
+- After doing this two or three times, say, “What was that sound?”
 Then wait for one of the children to answer.

 - A song the children know well.

 - The signs for at least 3 different words in the song